Will a 9mm Kill a Bear? [What You Should Know]

 6. Be aware of wind direction

-If the wind is blowing in the opposite direction, the animal will not be able to smell you and will be more likely to come toward you.
+If the wind is blowing in a direction away from where you expect to find bears, then they will not be able to smell you and may come closer than expected.

 7. Move quietly and cautiously